Royall-Researchers/RoyallServe/README.md

-# RoyallServe Using Python
+# Web-Server Using Python
 The Given Python Script is Used for Web Server

-# RoyallServe
+# Web-Server
 BY Royall-Researchers

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)